Get

 What Life Stage Is Your Mini Aussie In?

 As you learned in reading our reviews, dog diets are formulated specifically for the nutritional needs of a certain phase of your dog’s life.
 Senior dogs are not puppies when it comes to energy levels or nutrient requirements.
 As a general rule of thumb, puppy diets are for dogs under a year old, while senior diets are usually for those older than 7 years.
 Adult diets are for those in between years.
-However, every dog ages a little differently so follow your vet’s recommendation on when to switch life-stage diets.
+However, every dog ages a little differently so follow a vet’s recommendation on when to switch life-stage diets.

 Good Advertising Does Not Equal Good Nutrition